 Sarah Thomas he has become the first person to cross the English Channel four times in a row

-The swimmer of 37 years, has achieved it in 54 hours of continuous swimming.
-The challenge began in the early hours of Sunday and ended this morning.
+The 37-year-old swimmer has succeeded in 54 hours of continuous swimming.
+The challenge started in the early hours of Sunday and ended this morning.

-He did it in homage to those suffering from cancer.
+He did it in tribute to those who suffer from cancer.
 She has overcome breast cancer

-According to the vanguard, the ultra marathon swimmer in open water completed this challenge as tribute to everyone who fights cancer daily, la disease she faced a year ago, a breast cancer that had a time without being able to compete.
+According to the vanguard, the open water ultra marathon swimmer completed this challenge as tribute to all who fight daily against cancer, lThe disease she faced a year ago, breast cancer that kept her from competing for a while.

-Swimmer Lewis Pugh said in a tweet: "Just when we believe we have reached the limit of human resistance, someone breaks the records."
+Swimmer Lewis Pugh said in a tweet: "Just when we think we have reached the limit of human endurance, someone breaks records."

 Extraordinary, amazing, super-human !!!
 Just when we think we've reached the limit of human endurance, someone shatters the records.
 Huge congratulations to Sarah Thomas on swimming the English Channel 4x continuously !!! 🏴🏊♀️🇫🇷 🏊♀️🏴🏊♀️🇫🇷🏊♀️🏴 pic.twitter.com/kOa9QlereH

 “The hardest part of swimming was dealing with the salt water, which hurt his throat and mouth.
 But he added: "My team was really great helping me and keeping me strong."

 ”Each part had something that was really difficult.
 Returning from France last time was definitely difficult.
 It took me forever and the current pushed me everywhere. ”

 Only four swimmers had previously crossed the Channel three times without stopping.
 Before Sarah Thomas, no one had completed a fourth stage.